Deadlines Procedures for Speaking Rules of Decorum Sign Up to Speak

 - If a speaker wishes to present information in electronic format, the sign-up procedures remain the same; however, the electronic information must be submitted by 5 p.m. on the Friday before the Council meeting.
 This requirement is associated with technology security needs and to prevent compromise of the City computer network.

 - The Clerk will deliver the list of those persons signed up to speak to the Mayor or presiding officer before the beginning of the meeting.
-The speakers will be called to the podium in the order the requests were received by the Clerk.
+The speakers will be called upon in the order the requests were received by the Clerk.

 Rules of Decorum